US Global Tariff Statistics in US 2026 | Key Facts

 TPC 10-year tariff revenue projection (without IEEPA) $900 billion over 10 years; ~$101 billion in FY 2026 Tax Policy Center

 The tariff revenue figures reveal a story of extraordinary fiscal volatility in 2025.
 When Trump’s tariff program kicked into high gear after Liberation Day on April 2, 2025, monthly customs collections exploded — rising from $7.25 billion in February 2025 to a peak of $31.35 billion in October 2025.
-The subsequent dip in November and December — when the White House removed tariffs on goods like coffee, cocoa, and tropical fruits — trimmed the headline number, bringing December down to $27.89 billion, a more than 10% decline from the October peak.
+The subsequent dip in November and December trimmed the headline number, bringing December down to $27.89 billion.
 Even so, the full-year 2025 calendar total of $264 billion represented the highest annual customs collection in American history and marked the first time since the 19th century that customs duties represented a meaningful share of federal revenue at 3.7%.
 Now, with IEEPA tariff refund exposure potentially reaching $175 billion, the near-term fiscal picture is considerably more complicated — Trump himself acknowledged at the February 20 press briefing that the refund question “has to get litigated for the next two years.”
+The escalation to 15% under Section 122 is designed, in part, to offset that exposure by sustaining revenue momentum.

 US Trade Deficit by Country Statistics 2026